Bernstein slashes price target on Canopy Growth Corporation [CGC] – find out why.

 Following the release of its third quarter fiscal year 2024 financial results, Canopy Growth will host an audio webcast with David Klein, CEO and Judy Hong, CFO on February 9, at 10AM Eastern Time.

-Over the last 12 months, CGC stock dropped by -83.40%.
-The one-year Canopy Growth Corporation stock forecast points to a potential upside of 61.78.
-The average equity rating for CGC stock is currently 3.54, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of -9.98 percent and weekly performance of -3.97 percent.
+The stock has been moved at 5.09 percent over the last six months.
+The stock has performed -3.16 percent around the most recent 30 days and changed -26.75 percent over the most recent 3-months.

-The market cap for the stock reached $458.28 million, with 91.11 million shares outstanding and 91.04 million shares in the current float.
-Compared to the average trading volume of 2.83M shares, CGC stock reached a trading volume of 4761425 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.86M shares, CGC reached to a volume of 4895632 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CGC shares is $13.16 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CGC stock is a recommendation set at 3.54.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.